LilianaSepulveda/holberton-system_engineering-devops/0x03-shell_variables_expansions/README.md

 set lists all local variables and environment variables, and functions BETTY="Holberton" creates a new local variable.
 Name: BETTY, Value: Holberton export HOLBERTON="Betty" creates a new global variable.
-Name: HOLBERTON, Value: Betty
+Name: HOLBERTON, Value: Betty echo $((TRUEKNOWLEDGE+128)) prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE